endernac/CV-Final-Project/README.md

 3. top right
 4. top left

 Double clicking on a point in the image will create a dot, indicating the selected location.
 Once four points have been selected, the user can double click near points to shift them.
 Additionally, a green grid will be displayed to help guide selection.
 This grid may be difficult to work with at first, as poor selections will make strange vanishing points.
-However, ideal selections make it very clear where the ground plane is.
-Small adjustments should yield reasonable ground planes.
+However, after adjustments are made, an ideal selection will make it very clear where the ground plane is.

 ## Detection pipeline
+The following notebooks are meant to be run on Google Colaboratory.
 Two notebooks are provided, preloaded with information for a simple run of some VIRAT example data. `people_detector.ipynb` draws circles on an overhead view without any indication of violating social distance while `people_detector_distancing_visualization.ipynb` changes circle color based on violations.
 These notebooks are meant to be run on Google Colaboratory to leverage the GPUs provided.

+These run with a basic pipeline:
+1. Homography loading (from corresponding VIRAT file, or manualy input after selection from computer)
+2. Detection loop (with calibration during the first frame with people)